 Something bazaar happened though, we sailed down with out a hitch.
 No staring into other peoples cars, I didn’t manage to catch anyone watching me, watching them pick their nose ( look at them and say errrrrrrrrr !), no toilet breaks in expensive Greggs and Costa laden service stations…we made it to a new world in less than three hours !!
 We did stop at a Cornish Indoor Market on the way though, I got really excited when I saw the signs for this and quickly grabbed the steering wheel off Stewart and directed us there.
 I was expecting foodie stalls and local craft products, but all I got was an eyeful of big belly warming knickers, vacuum bags and a sore toe as an electric wheelchair ran over it !!!!

-I left Stewart organise our little adult only getaway, and he decided on a small fishing Village called Mevagissey.
+I left Stewart organise our little adult-only Cornwall getaway, he decided on a small fishing Village called Mevagissey.
 He picked a small B&B called The Little Cornish B&B which is run by a Lovely couple called Howie and Andy.
 If you like a Formal, cold and uncomfortable place, then Don’t go here for God sake !
 The boys are my new BBF’s, they made me laugh, fed us well and made our stay soooo comfortable, they almost had to pushed me through the door to go home !
 They serve a fab candle lit breakfast, and as soon as your sat down they are offering you fresh smoothie, REAL orange juice as well as Howie’s home made granola, with fresh berries and yogurt.
 You can then have a choice of breakfast from the Full Cornish to Eggs Benedict and it is all locally sourced food.
 Howie is one of the few men that can multi task and will happily have a conversation while making his from scratch hollandaise and both Andy and Howie are a great tower of local information.